gearglow/ReptiliaWithATwist/The List.md

 Elysia, however, remembered Janet's warning, and began carving border stones for an anti-apparition ward.
 When the screams started and Mr. Weasley came in to tell them all to run, she dutifully woke everyone, then told Robbie to lay the stones around the Death Eaters.

 Casting a wandless illusion-construct of herself running with her friends into the woods, she shifted into a gorgon and apparated in front of the Death Eaters.
 In the ensuing panic, she managed to catch fully half of them in her petrifying gaze before the rest tried to apparate.
 When that failed, she caught another quarter of the remainder.
-By then ministry workers had started to arrive, so she apparated back to the tents, shifted back to Harry-shape, and popped to where her illusion was.
+By then ministry workers had started to arrive, so she apparated back to the tents, shifted back to Harry-shape, and popped to where her illusion-self was.
 All in all it took maybe five minutes.

 "Harry?
 You okay?"
 Hermione called at the loud crack that sounded as Elysia joined them.